Norwegian Wood

 Nagasawa's having passed his Foreign Ministry exam.
 I described the

 restaurant and the food.
-The meal was great, I said, but the atmosphere
+The meal was great, I said, but the

 got uncomfortable halfway through.